makerdao/community/governance/polls/Approve New TUSD Implementation - September 14, 2020.md

 These parameters match the original risk parameters with the exception of the `dust` parameter, which has been updated to 100 DAI.
 Also worth noting is that a Risk Premium was never determined, instead Stability Fee was directly set to 0%.

+Please note that liquidations for TUSD will be disabled.

 This Governance Poll (FAQ) will be active for three days beginning on Monday, September 14 at 16:00 UTC, the results of which may inform an Executive Vote which will go live on Friday, September 18, at 16:00 UTC.

 ## Review